RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/cluster-recovery.md

     databases' persistence files.
 - You will need servers on which to run the new cluster nodes.
 You will need the same number of nodes as existed in the old cluster.
-    Ensure that these nodes contain at least the same space as the nodes that you had in the old cluster.
+    Make sure that these nodes contain at least the same space as the nodes that you had in the old cluster.
 - The new nodes must run the **exact same RS version as was running on the old nodes** (for additional details, refer to [Accessing and